-Activating The Mesophilic Buttermilk Culture
+Activating The Culture: Buttermilk

-Once it thickens, or at the end of 48 hours (whichever comes first), place in refrigerator for 6 hours.
+3. Once it thickens, or at the end of 48 hours (whichever comes first), place in refrigerator for 6 hours.

 It’s ok if it’s still liquid.
 You know how it goes: take some time off work and it takes a bit to get back to your normal level!
 For the first 2-3 ferments stick to making small batches.
 The culture needs time to wake up.
 Making larger batches too early will overwhelm the bacteria.
+Be sure not to forget to re-culture the buttermilk every five to seven days without fail to ensure the bacteria remain happy.
+Extending this period will cause the bacteria to die off and may not be viable for your next batch of buttermilk resulting in a weak set.

 Making Regular Batches Of Buttermilk